Saturday, January 31 | 7:00 p.m. ET | Rupp Arena (23,000) | Lexington, Ky.

 His latest season, in 2013-14, may have been his best work yet.
 Coaching the youngest team in the nation, Calipari guided Kentucky back to the Final Four for the third time in four seasons, coming up just one win short of his second national championship and the program's ninth title.

 Calipari and the Cats reached the championship game in what some national pundits called one of the greatest NCAA Tournament runs of all-time.
-Seeded No. 8 in a region analysts called "the region of doom," UK knocked off previously undefeated and top-seeded Wichita State, downed defending national champion and archrival Louisville, defeated defending national runner-up and Big 10 champion Michigan, before edging Wisconsin in the Final Four.
-UK became the first team ever to knock off three of the previous season's Final Four teams.
-And the Cats did so starting five freshmen and coming off an appearance in the NIT the season before.
+Seeded No. 8 in a region analysts called "the region of doom," UK knocked off previously undefeated and top-seeded Wichita State, downed defending national champion and archrival Louisville, and defeated defending national runner-up and Big 10 champion Michigan before edging Wisconsin in the Final Four.
+UK became the first team ever to knock off three of the previous season's Final Four teams, and the Cats did so starting five freshmen and coming off an appearance in the NIT the season before.

 Much like he did at UMass, when his players graduated at nearly 80 percent, Calipari has stressed academics.
 Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor's degrees, and all 10 players at UK who were eligible to graduate by the end of their senior years walked away with a degree in hand, while two (Jarrod Polson and Patrick Patterson) earned a degree in just three years.

-Following a 3.4 grade-point average in the 2013 spring semester -- the highest in Coach Cal's tenure at UK -- the Wildcats' scholarship players posted a 3.11 GPA in the 2014 spring semester.
-It marked the sixth semester in the last seven semesters Coach Cal's team earned a 3.0 or better.
+Following a 3.4 grade-point average in the 2013 spring semester -- the highest in Coach Cal's tenure at UK -- the Wildcats' scholarship players posted a 3.11 GPA for the second consecutive semester in the 2014 fall semester.
+It marked the seventh time in the last eight semesters Coach Cal's team earned a 3.0 or better.

 As someone who prides himself on helping young men reach their dreams, he has placed 31 players in the NBA during his college coaching career, including 19 over his first five seasons at Kentucky.
 The 19 picks over that five-season span is the most of any coach.